 If the USD/GBP exchange rate declines by 1 per cent, the expected change in the S&P 500 is a decrease of:

-To understand what ‘expected’ means, note that if the change in the USD/GBP exchange rate is zero, +1 per cent or -1 per cent it is unlikely that the change in the S&P 500 will be exactly 0.0003 per cent, 0.2696 per cent or -0.2690 per cent.
-Rather, the term ‘expected’ means that these results hold on average.
+To understand what ‘expected’ means, note that if the change in the USD/GBP exchange rate is zero, +1 per cent or -1 per cent, it is unlikely that the change in the S&P 500 will be exactly 0.0003 per cent, 0.2696 per cent or -0.269 per cent.
+Rather, the term ‘expected’ means that these results hold, on average.

 Example 2: lost profits

-To quantify damages in this example, it is therefore necessary to estimate what HugeCo’s mouthwash sales would have been from January 2014 to June 2016 had LocalCo undertaken the promotional activities, and to compare these to the actual sales generated over that period.
-A simplistic approach to estimating sales in the but-for scenario of full promotional activities might be to take the actual monthly sales from 2013 – or maybe an average over, say, the period 2010 to 2013 – and assume that this level of sales would have persisted in the future.
-Suppose, however, that 2014 saw a new company entering the mouthwash market and aggressively cutting prices relative to their prior levels.
-In that case, it seems intuitive that HugeCo’s sales in 2014 would, even in the presence of full promotional activities, have been lower than in previous years as a result of the loss of market share to this new entrant.
-Regression analysis is the economist’s way of formalising that intuition and of taking into account quantitatively the various factors that might affect HugeCo’s mouthwash sales when estimating what the but-for sales in 2014 to mid-2016 would have been.
+To quantify damages in this example, it is necessary to estimate what HugeCo’s mouthwash sales would have been from January 2014 to June 2016 had LocalCo undertaken the promotional activities, and to compare these to the actual sales generated during that period.
+A simplistic approach to estimating sales in the but-for situation of full promotional activities might be to take the actual monthly sales from 2013 – or maybe an average for, say, the period 2010 to 2013 – and assume that this level of sales would have persisted in the future.
+Suppose, however, that a new company entered the mouthwash market in 2014 and aggressively cut prices relative to their prior levels.
+In that case, it seems intuitive that HugeCo’s sales in 2014, even in the presence of full promotional activities, would have been lower than in previous years as a result of the loss of market share to this new entrant.
+Regression analysis is the economist’s way of formalising that intuition and of taking into account quantitatively the various factors that might affect HugeCo’s mouthwash sales when estimating what the but-for sales in 2014 to mid 2016 would have been.